What is the correct container to use? |

 - Clean your bins frequently with baking soda or another gentle cleaner.

-- Deodorize your bins by sprinkling baking soda, garden lime, white vinegar or biodegradable laundry detergent (no bleach) in your bins.
+- Deodorize your bins by sprinkling baking soda, garden lime, white vinegar or biodegradable laundry detergent (no bleach).

 - Store your green bin in a shaded, cool area.